 Anders Chen, MD, MHS

 Dr. Chen is an Assistant Professor in Department of Medicine, the Assistant Program Director for Health Systems for the UW Internal Medicine Residency Program and Director of Population Health for primary care services at the VA Puget Sound Health System.
 He completed medical school at the University of California, San Francisco and internal medicine residency training at UW.
-Dr. Chen obtained his health services training at Johns Hopkins University, including a general internal medicine research fellowship, quality and safety fellowship and Master of Health Sciences degree in health economics.
+Dr. Chen obtained his health services training at Johns Hopkins University, where he completed a quality and safety fellowship and obtained his MHS in health economics.
 He completed the Leadership in Health Policy scholars program through the Society of General Internal Medicine.
-His interests include health systems education and primary care payment and delivery redesign.